DataDog/datadog-agent/Dockerfiles/agent/README.md

 You can find the templates in manifests/rbac.
 This will create the Service Account in the default namespace, a Cluster Role with the above rights and the Cluster Role Binding.

+## How to build this image

+### On debian-based systems

+You can build your own debian package using `inv agent.omnibus-build`

+Then you can call `inv agent.image-build` that will take the debian package generated above and use it to build the image

+### On other systems

+To build the image you'll need the agent debian package that can be found on this APT listing [here](https://s3.amazonaws.com/apt-agent6.datad0g.com).

+You'll need to download one of the `datadog-agent*_amd64.deb` package in this directory, it will then be used by the `Dockerfile` and installed within the image.

+You can then build the image using `docker build -t datadog/agent:master .`

+To build the jmx variant, add `--build-arg WITH_JMX=true` to the build command